Cyclones Game Preview: vs. Kalamazoo

 Wings Event Center - Kalamazoo, MI

-Wednesday Night Recap: The Cincinnati Cyclones (16-6-2-0) defeated the Kalamazoo Wings, 3-2 in overtime, on Wednesday night.
-Forward Ben Johnson and defenseman Tobie Bisson scored the goals in regulation for the Cyclones, while forward Brady Vail scored the winner in overtime.
-The 'Clones were outshot, 27-19 on the evening, with goaltender Ukko-Pekka Luukonnen stopping 25 in the win.

-Previewing Kalamazoo: The Wings have dropped nine of their last 11 games overall, following a 5-2 loss at the hands of the Indy Fuel on Saturday night.
-Kalamazoo has been outscored, 28-12 over their last six games, including 13-6 on their current three-game slide.
-A lot of the Wings' success this season has been predicated on their performance on the penalty kill, as they are 5-2-1-0 when not allowing a power play goal, however they possess a 2-11-2-0 mark when the opposition scores on the man advantage.
-Statistically, Kalamazoo ranks 26th with 4.17 goals allowed per game, and are right below the Cyclones in goals scored at 21st averaging 2.91 goals per 60 minutes.
-They are led by forward Dylan Sadowy who has totalled 14 goals and 10 assists through 21 games this season.
-He is followed by forwards Yannick Vellieux (6g, 13a), and Kyle Blaney (4g, 12a) who round out the top three.
+Previewing Kalamazoo: The Wings have dropped 10 of their last 12 games overall, following a 4-1 loss at the hands of the Cyclones on Sunday afternoon.
+Kalamazoo has been outscored, 32-13 over their last seven games, including 17-7 on their current four-game slide.
+A lot of the Wings' success this season has been predicated on their performance on the penalty kill, as they are 5-3-1-0 when not allowing a power play goal, however they possess a 2-11-2-0 mark when the opposition scores on the man advantage.
+Statistically, Kalamazoo ranks 26th with 4.17 goals allowed per game, and are 21st in goals for averaging 2.83 goals per 60 minutes.
+They are led by forward Dylan Sadowy who has totalled 14 goals and 10 assists through 22 games this season.
+He is followed by forwards Yannick Vellieux (6g, 13a), and Kyle Blaney (5g, 12a) who round out the top three.
 In goal, Jake Hildebrand has a record of 4-8-1-0, along with a 3.80 goals-against average and a .874 save percentage.

-Inside the Series: Sunday will be the eighth of 14 meetings between Cincinnati and Kalamazoo this season, and the third game in the last four for the Cyclones against Kalamazoo.
-Cincinnati is 6-0-1-0 against the Wings this season and has won six in a row, outscoring Kalamazoo, 27-12 in their six wins (30-16 overall).
+Inside the Series: Friday will be the ninth of 14 meetings between Cincinnati and Kalamazoo this season, and the fourth game in the last five for the Cyclones against Kalamazoo.
+Cincinnati is 7-0-1-0 against the Wings this season and has won seven in a row, outscoring Kalamazoo, 31-13 in their seven wins (34-17 overall).

-Next Game Preview: Cincinnati returns to Kalamazoo on Friday night for a 7:00pm face-off.
+Next Game Preview: Cincinnati heads to Ft.
+Wayne on Saturday night to take on the Komets.
+Cincinnati has won two of the first three games of the seven-game season series, and this will be the final meeting in Ft.
+Wayne until the season finale on April 5.

+Johnson Named ECHL Player of the Week: Cyclones forward Ben Johnson has been named the Inglasco ECHL Player of the Week for the week of December 9-15.
+The Calumet MI, native accounted for five goals and four assists last week for Cincinnati, helping the 'Clones to a 3-01-0 record in their four games.
+Johnson started his week off with a goal and the game-tying assist in Wednesday's 3-2, come-from-behind overtime win over the Kalamazoo Wings.
+He had his biggest contributions of the week on Friday night, when he lit the lamp twice and dished out two more helpers in a 5-2 win over the Wings.
+The 25-year-old was not done, and added another assist on Saturday night in a 4-3 overtime loss to the Toledo Walleye, before adding two more goals in Sunday afternoon's 4-1 road win over the Wings.
+Drafted by the New Jersey Devils in the third round of the 2012 National Hockey League (NHL) Entry Draft, Johnson is on a five-game point streak, totaling five goals and five assists in that time, and he is second on the Cyclones in scoring with 11 goals and 14 assists for 25 points.
+His 11 goals are tied for second and his 14 assists are third, and he has six multi-point efforts this season.

 Milestone Night: Friday night was the 1,000th professional hockey game for Cyclones forward Jesse Schultz , and he had a big game, dishing out four assists in a 5-2 win over the Kalamazoo Wings.
 Schultz recently recorded his 900th professional point, and currently sits at 355 goals and 560 assists across 1,001 games, in a career that has seen him spend time in North America in the ECHL, American Hockey League (AHL), and Central Hockey League (CHL), and he also skated in a pair of games for the Vancouver Canucks of the National Hockey League (NHL).
 He has also seen time overseas in Denmark, England, Germany, Hungary, Italy, Slovakia, and Sweden.